sdrangan/introml/GCP/getting_started.md

 You can connect to your instance via browser through the [instance listing page](https://console.cloud.google.com/compute/instances).
-Alternatively, you can connect from any SSH client.
-There are a large number of SSH clients available for Windows and MAC.
-Some have editors and other advanced features.
+Alternatively, you can connect from a third party SSH client which may have more features.
+We provide [instructions for using third party clients](./terminal.md).

-The only tricky part of using an SSH client is generating and using the SSH keys.
-You can follow these [instructions](https://cloud.google.com/compute/docs/instances/connecting-to-instance).

 ## Jupyter Notebook Setup with Anaconda